naamiru/eagle-viewer-ios/docs/_pages/privacypolicy.md

 **4. Third-Party Services**

-The Application supports optional integration with cloud storage services to access Eagle libraries stored in your cloud accounts:

-- Authentication is handled securely by each cloud provider using OAuth 2.0 or similar protocols
-- We never store your username or password
-- We request only the minimum permissions needed to read your Eagle library files
-- All data processing happens locally on your device
-- You can revoke access anytime through your cloud provider's settings or the Application

-The Application does not use any other third-party services or advertising networks that could collect information about you.
+The Application does not use any third-party services or advertising networks that could collect information about you.

+As an exception, the Application may use **Google APIs** to enable optional integration with Google Drive.
+Our use and transfer of information received from Google APIs will adhere to the [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), including the **Limited Use requirements**.

 **5. Children's Privacy**